diegargon/monnet/README.md

 ## Config

-Copy  config/config.defaults.php  to  /etc/monnet/config.inc.php and change whatever you want, you can remove all unnchaged config.
+Copy  config/config.defaults.php  to  /etc/monnet/config.inc.php and change whatever you want It's better remove all unnchaged config or just create the file with only the necessary changes.
 Don't rename or modify directly config.defaults.php

 ## Load the sql